-Giant gnarled trees rise from huge piles of sandstone blocks; spreading roots and creeping vines cloak massive walls, dense foliage obscures crumbling towers and moss and lichen conceal intricate carvings.
-Cambodia’s Beng Melea; chaotic, decaying ancient ruins and rampant tropical vegetation is a perfect synthesis of man’s handiwork and untamed nature and a complete antithesis of what it was originally intended to be.
+Giant gnarled trees rise from huge piles of sandstone blocks; spreading roots and sprawling vines cloak massive walls, dense foliage obscures crumbling towers and moss and lichen conceal intricate carvings.
+Cambodia’s Beng Melea; chaotic, decaying ancient ruins and rampant tropical vegetation is a perfect synthesis of man’s handiwork and untamed nature yet, ultimate[y, a complete antithesis of what it was originally intended to be.

-And that is if it was indeed him who was actually responsible for the construction of Beng Melea since no inscriptions confirming the founder have ever been found at the site and some historians point to his predecessor and uncle Dharanindravarman I with others even suggesting the temple was begun by Jayarvarman VI back in the late 11th century.
-(Jayavarman VI is much better-known for his temple works north of the Dandreks in today’s Thailand, such as Phnom Wan, Pimai etc and Dharanindravarman ruled only a short time before being bumped off by his ambitious nephew Suryavarman II.)
+And that is if it was indeed him who was actually responsible for the construction of Beng Melea since no inscriptions confirming the founder have ever been found at the site and some historians point to his predecessor and uncle Dharanindravarman I as a possible suspect with others even suggesting the temple was begun by Jayavarman VI back in the late 11th-century.
+(Jayavarman VI is much better-known for his temple works north of the Dandreks in today’s Thailand, such as Phnom Wan, Pimai etc while Dharanindravarman ruled only a short time before being bumped off by his ambitious nephew Suryavarman II.)

-Whoever began construction it is stylistically typical of the early 12th century Angkor Wat period and other historians have suggested it may have been a prototype for the very similar, albeit larger, Angkor Wat itself.
+Whoever began construction it is stylistically typical of the early 12th-century Angkor Wat period and some authors have suggested it may actually have been a prototype for the very similar, albeit larger, Angkor Wat itself.
 Beng Melea is a similarly massive temple (though flat and lacking Angkor Wat’s central pyramid), and size apart, one of the obvious difference today lies in their state of repair.
 Whilst Angkor Wat was never completely abandoned and some form of minimal maintenance prevented the tropical forest from ever completely taking over, Beng Melea today is in a totally ruined and jungle-clad state.

-So the majestic chaos of the ruined Beng Melea we can see today is indeed the exact opposite of the original intention yet in our modern over-structured and obsessively ordered society with our largely well-tamed nature it’s exactly this type of Angkor temple that consistently proves to be the most popular.
-Indiana Jones style, Lara Croft-esque roots, giant trees and jungle-covered ruins are the stuff of postcards and holiday photos, (any apsara looks better for a bit of moss or entwining root!), and for many the relative good condition and state of preservation of say Angkor Wat is merely there as a sunrise location.
+So the majestic chaos of the ruined Beng Melea we can see today is indeed the exact opposite of the original intention yet, in our modern, over-structured and obsessively ordered society with our largely well-tamed nature, it’s exactly this type of Angkor temple that consistently proves to be the most popular.
+Indiana Jones-style, Lara Croft-esque roots, giant trees and jungle-covered ruins are the stuff of postcards and holiday photos, (any apsara looks better for a bit of moss or entwining root!), and for many the relatively good condition and state of preservation of say Angkor Wat serves merely as an iconic sunrise location.
 Yes, the famous and picturesque ‘jungle temples’ of Ta Prom and Preah Khan are starting to become crowded but Angkor temples are a bit like Thai islands – once one becomes too popular there’s always another remoter one further on that the crowds or Lonely Planet haven’t ruined yet.

-Anyway, Beng Melea’s still one of the lesser-visited sites, (if you get the timing right) so Koh Ker and Banteay Chmar can wait in the wings for now, and you can visit the temple on an All Points East ‘Cambodia Overland‘ or ‘Highlights of Cambodia‘ tour while it is also included in our Laos and Cambodia tour Indochina Adventure and Vietnam and Cambodia Overland tour.
+Anyway, Beng Melea’s still one of the lesser-visited sites, (if you get the timing right) so Koh Ker and Banteay Chmar can wait in the wings for now.
+You can visit the temple on an All Points East ‘Cambodia Overland‘ or ‘Highlights of Cambodia‘ tour while it is also included in our Laos and Cambodia tour Indochina Adventure and Vietnam and Cambodia Overland tour.